Telling the Time in Portuguese: 35 Phrases and Vocabulary to Keep Track of Time (With Audio)

 Less common/colloquial ways to ask “what time is it?”

 Note: The last two are colloquial ways to ask the time, and while you may hear them spoken (especially in Rio de Janeiro), it’s very unlikely that you’ll ever see them written.

-Did you recognize the verb from the previous section?
-Both são and é are conjugations of the irregular verb ser.
+Did you recognize the verb used in the previous section on how to ask for the time in Portuguese?
+Both são and é are conjugations of the irregular verb ser .
 When using this verb to tell time, all you really need to know is whether the hour is singular or plural.

 When singular use é: